AntonVanAssche/wittimr/README.md

 ```

 Alternatively, you can also add your user to the `dialout` group.
-This way you don't need to update the permissions.
+This way you don't need to update the permissions everytime you plug in the Arduino.

 ```console
 $ sudo usermod -a -G dialout $USER